There are four choirs currently in residence at Wellington Cathedral:

 Each young person learns to work as part of a team and to take responsibility for his or her own performance.
 Choristers are treated as young professionals and the Cathedral treble programme represents one of the finest musical educations available to young people in New Zealand.
 The choristers use a ribbon training scheme which provides both musical education and Christian training.

 The Choristers are often called on to sing in professional engagements, and have appeared with the New Zealand Symphony Orchestra and Orchestra Wellington.

 The Director of Music, Michael Stewart, is currently looking for new choristers for 2014.
 Please make contact with him on firstname.lastname@example.org if you are interested in finding out more.

 Director: Richard Apperley

-We are delighted to announce the creation of a new choir starting in 2014, aimed at children aged between 5 – 8.
-The choir will be directed by Richard Apperley, Assistant Director of Music at the cathedral, and serves as a training ground for those wishing to become members of the Cathedral Choristers.
-Singers will learn essential vocal technique, music theory and experience the joy and fun of singing as part of a choir through both games and repertoire.
+The Children’s Choir is aimed at children aged between 5 – 8.
+The choir is directed by Richard Apperley, Assistant Director of Music at the cathedral, and serves as a training ground for those wishing to become members of the Cathedral Choristers.
+Singers learn essential vocal technique, music theory and experience the joy and fun of singing as part of a choir through both games and repertoire.

-The choir will rehearse during term time on Thursday afternoons from 4 – 4.45pm, and once a month will stay longer to join the Cathedral Choristers to sing Choral Evensong at 5.30pm.
-There is no cost to be a member of the choir.
+The choir rehearses during term time on Thursday afternoons from 3.30 – 4.30pm, and once a month sings a service with the Cathedral Choristers.
+There is no cost or audition to be a member of the choir.

 Please contact Richard Apperley for further information about the choir by emailing email@example.com